Moving Cost Calculator

 Non-binding estimates

-The mover's best guess.
-The final bill is calculated from actual weight or volume on moving day, and federal rules cap the delivery-day demand at 110% of the estimate.
-Fine when your inventory is small and stable, risky when it is not.
+A non-binding estimate is the mover's best guess.
+The final bill is calculated from actual weight or volume on moving day.
+On a non-binding estimate the carrier may require no more than 110 percent of the estimated charges at delivery; the balance is billed afterwards.
+That rule is set by 49 CFR 375.407.
+A non-binding estimate is workable when your inventory is small and stable, and risky when it is not.

 Binding estimates